mseminatore/testy/README.md

 ```

 And here is sample output from running the example above.

+> If your console supports VT100 terminal congtrol escape sequences then the
+> output will use color highlighting.

 ```
+Begin test pass...

+Module Sample test...

+Testing suite Basic...
+	1 test case: ((1 + 1) == 2) ✓

+Test pass completed.
+Evaluated 1 modules, 1 suites, and 1 tests with 0 failed test case(s).
 ```

 # testy is compatible with CTEST and Github CI